"You create support when you let people think with you"

 "As a director, I want to show my vulnerable side"

-Sarah Wilton-Wels has been chairman of the Executive Board of Rotterdam University of Applied Sciences since September this year.
+Sarah Wilton-Wels has been chair of the Executive Board of Rotterdam University of Applied Sciences since September this year.
 The world of education took some getting used to after her career in finance, but now she feels like a fish in Rotterdam's water.

 Sarah Wilton-Wels finds the institution "fantastic" and the position she holds there "very honourable".
 "Rotterdam has been my hometown for almost twenty years.
 Not only is it nice to cycle to work every now and then, but I can also put my local network to full use for the university.
 Moreover, I feel the city and its inhabitants well."